 Few thought much of the blast that reportedly cleared the right field fence and landed in Lake Ontario at the time.
 After all, the long ball came off of the bat of George Herman Ruth, who was batting ninth and toeing the rubber for the Double-A Providence Grays, and this husky teenager was destined for a future on the mound, not in the batter’s box.

 But that home run turned out to be Babe Ruth’s first professional – and only minor league – round-tripper.
 The Bambino, of course, graduated to the big leagues by the end of that season and eventually socked 714 four-baggers in a 22-year career, mostly with the New York Yankees.

-With today representing the 103rd anniversary of Ruth’s first professional home run, the Canadian Baseball Hall of Fame is selling a limited number of prints (numbered out of 714) that commemorate his historic first homer.
+With today being his birthday, the Canadian Baseball Hall of Fame is selling a limited number of prints (numbered out of 714) that commemorate his historic first homer.

 Titled “The Babe and Toronto: A Legend Begins . . .
 September 5th, 1914,” these prints are signed by the artist, Pam Davies, and are being offered exclusively by the Canadian Baseball Hall of Fame.
 The cost is $50 plus shipping per print and proceeds will go towards the renovations to the museum.

 “This is a great opportunity for fans to purchase a print that pays tribute to one of the greatest moments in Canadian baseball history,” said Scott Crawford, the Hall’s director of operations.
 “When you’re talking about baseball, there’s no one bigger than the Babe and we’re fortunate to have an exclusive opportunity to sell these prints.
 This is a very important fundraiser for us as we begin renovations on the museum.”